dhivyapriyar/Search-Algorithm/README.md

 register no.: 22008389
 ```
 def BinarySearch(arr, k, low, high):
-    # Write your code here for binary search using recursive method

     if high >= low:

         mid = low + (high - low)//2